Andrea Kamens has an original story on NPR Hanukah Lights. Listen here.

 - All week long!

-Andrea will be one of the workshop teachers and storytellers in the Young and Teen Limmud section of this weeklong international celebration of Jewish learning, arts, philosophy, and culture.
-She will also be telling stories for parents and children as part of the inter-generational evening programming.
+Andrea will be a workshop teacher and storyteller in the Family and Young and Teen Limmud section of this weeklong international celebration of Jewish learning, arts, philosophy, and culture.
+She will tell stories for parents and children as part of inter-generational evening programming.
 This is the original Limmud that launched many worldwide conferences including LimmudBoston, see below.

 * Ongoing: The Story Space